Chavis’ grand slam helps Red Sox beat Blue Jays 10-8

 Blue Jays: 3B Vladimir Guerrero Jr. got the night off to rest.

-Red Sox: Manager Alex Cora said 1B Mitch Moreland “swung the bat really well” in a simulated game against Nate Eovaldi.
+Red Sox: Cora said 1B Mitch Moreland “swung the bat really well” in a simulated game against Nate Eovaldi.
 Moreland will face Brian Johnson in a simulated game Thursday and could be activated by the weekend series against Baltimore. … Eovaldi is expected to go on a rehab assignment Wednesday or Thursday.

 UP NEXT

-Blue Jays: Pitcher TBD; Game 2 of the four-game series is at 7:05 p.m.
+Blue Jays: Manager Charlie Montoyo said righty Jacob Waguespack will be recalled from Triple-A Buffalo to start in Game 2 of the four-game series Tuesday.
+First pitch: 7:05 p.m.

 Red Sox: RHP Andrew Cashner (9-3) will make his first start for Boston since he was acquired Saturday from the last-place Baltimore Orioles.